P2PE: Climate Science

 Progress:

-The “Climate Science: Bridging Global and Community Scales” project sets out a vision to dramatically advance the University of Virginia as a world leader in climate change analysis and solutions research.
-The Global-to-Community (G2C) initiative focuses on bridging global-scale climate dynamics with community-scale processes and systems to guide decision-making for equitable climate resilience and sustainability outcomes.
+These accomplishments align with SIF176B’s five-year vision to significantly advance the University of Virginia as a world leader in climate change analysis and solutions research, by bridging global-scale climate dynamics with community-scale processes and systems to guide decision-making for equitable climate resilience and sustainability outcomes.